yavzali/shopify-fabric-theme/PHASE_3_FAILURE_ANALYSIS.md

 ## Conclusion

 The Phase 3 failure was caused by fundamental misunderstanding of third-party app integration principles.
-The attempted JavaScript DOM manipulation violated the Smart Product Filter app's control over its own content, leading to:
+The attempted implementation of Phases 3A, 3B, and 3C through JavaScript DOM manipulation violated the Smart Product Filter app's control over its own content, leading to:

 1. **JavaScript conflicts** between our code and the app's code
 2. **DOM corruption** through inappropriate TreeWalker usage